unik-name/docs.unikname.network/docs/qna.md

 Both serve their own purpose.

-The UNS token is a technical token, used to secure the uns.network, and to reward Network Players for services provided to the Network.
+The UNIK token is a technical token, used to secure the unikname.network, and to reward Network Players for services provided to the Network.

-The UNIK token is inseparable from every @uniknames.
-Technically UNIK is a NFT (Non-Fongible-Token), not like the UNS Token.
-UNIK Token is the unique representation of a @unikname identifier within our <brand name="uns"/> public blockchain.
+The UNIKNAME token is inseparable from every @uniknames.
+Technically UNIKNAME is a NFT (Non-Fongible-Token), not like the UNIK Token.
+UNIKNAME Token is the unique representation of a @unikname identifier within our <brand name="uns"/> public blockchain.
 It's the technical link with your registry of personal data.

-### What is a NFT and why is UNIK a Non-Fungible Token?
+### What is a NFT and why is UNIKNAME a Non-Fungible Token?

 NFT (Non Fungible Tokens) tokens have remarkable properties: